Debuccalization: Faliscan

-Inscription in Faliscan from the 4th century BC on show occasional debuccalization of //f// to //h// (e.g. hileo : Latin filius).
+Inscription in Faliscan from the 4th century BC onward show the occasional debuccalization of //f// to //h// (e.g. hileo : Latin filius).
 Whether the shift is displayed in the inscriptions is highly irregular, with some forms even showing an ostensibly opposite shift of written f in place of an expected h (e.g. fe : Latin hic), possibly by means of hypercorrection.

 Austronesian languages

 Malay

-In several Malay dialects in the peninsular, final -s is realized as /[h]/.
+In several peninsular Malay dialects, final -s is realized as /[h]/.

 Batak languages

-In the Batak branch, all southern languages (but not the northern ones including Karo), have debuccalized *k into h, except when word-final or followed *ŋ.
-Both Angkola and Mandailing have restored k within the sequence hVhV (Angkola kehe, Mandailing ke, but Toba hehe), or when following a consonant in Mandailing (ala "scorpion" → parkalahan).
-Mandailing, however has also further deleted *h (*kalak → alak "person"), except in the sequence -aha- (dahan "mushroom", not *dan).
+In the Batak branch, all southern languages (but not the northern ones including Karo) have debuccalized *k into h except when word-final or followed *ŋ.
+Both Angkola and Mandailing have restored k within the sequence hVhV (Angkola kehe, Mandailing ke, but Toba hehe) or following a consonant in Mandailing (ala "scorpion" → parkalahan).
+Mandailing, however has also further deleted *h (*kalak → alak "person") except in the sequence -aha- (dahan "mushroom", not *dan).

 Polynesian languages

-Polynesian languages commonly reflect debuccalization not only into a glottal stop //ʔ//, but also into a glottal fricative //h//.
+Polynesian languages commonly reflect debuccalization not only into a glottal stop //ʔ// but also into a glottal fricative //h//.
 The exact distribution depends on the language: